SourcePointUSA/unity-sdk/README.md

 }
 ```

-# Usage – Privacy Manager re-show
+# Resurface Privacy Manager

-Once player completed the consent flow, you may be interested to re-show `Privacy Manager` so user could see or manage own consents.
-To do this we provide `LoadPrivacyManager` method.
-The following code snippet will show GDPR privacy manager with default tab open.
+Once a player has completed the consent flow, you may be interested to resurface your privacy manager so the player can see/manage their consents.
+To do this we provide the `LoadPrivacyManager` method.
+The following code snippet will show a GDPR privacy manager with default tab open.
 ```c#
     public void OnPrivacyManagerButtonClick()
     {